webhavr/cppNotes/Constructor-Destructor.md

 *   **Rule of Thumb - 1**

-    *   Construction and Assignment Pair
+    *   For a Construction and Assignment Pair
     *   You should always do the same thing to each one of these 2 pairs - Construction and Assignment

     ```